zheda-mai/zheda-mai.github.io/_pages/about.md

 # News

+- <span style="color:#e67300">Oct 2021 — **Neurocomputing** Acceptance</span>

+  [Online Continual Learning in Image Classification: An Empirical Survey](https://arxiv.org/abs/2101.10423) was accepted to Neurocomputing!
+We empirically scrutinize recently proposed methods and tricks in Online Continual Learning to study their relative advantages and the settings where they work best.
+We also discuss recent trends and emerging directions in Online Continual Learning.

 - <span style="color:#e67300">April 2021 — **CVPR 2021** Workshop Acceptance</span>

   Our paper [Supervised Contrastive Replay: Revisiting the Nearest Class Mean Classifier in Online Class-Incremental Continual Learning](https://arxiv.org/abs/2103.13885) was accepted to the [Workshop on Continual Learning in Computer Vision](https://sites.google.com/view/clvision2021/) at **CVPR 2021**!
 We leverage supervised contrastive learning and nearest class mean classifier to obtain new state-of-the-art performance for online continual learning.

-- <span style="color:#e67300">Jan 2021 — New Preprint for Continual Learning Survey </span>

-  [Online Continual Learning in Image Classification: An Empirical Survey](https://arxiv.org/abs/2101.10423) is on arXiv!
-We empirically scrutinize recently proposed methods and tricks in Online Continual Learning to study their relative advantages and the settings where they work best.

 - <span style="color:#e67300">Dec 2020 — **AAAI 2021** Acceptance</span>